EvyW/Explainable_Artificial_Intelligence_Tutorial/XAI_Presentation.md

 <p>Disadvantages:</p>
 <ul>
 <li>Only captures the behavior of the model on a local region.</li>
-<li>Anchors can create explanations for complex functions, but the rule set to explain the prediction can become large.</li>
+<li>Anchors can create explanations for complex functions, but the rule to explain the prediction can become very large.</li>
 </ul>
 <h2 id="shapley-values">Shapley values</h2>
-<h3 id="conceptualization-2">Conceptualization</h3>
+<h3 id="general-idea-6">General idea</h3>
 <ul>
-<li>Shapley values is a local explanation approach, this is, it explain the prediction of a specific instance.</li>
+<li>Shapley values is a <strong>local explanation approach</strong>, this is, it explain the prediction of a specific instance.</li>
-<li>It is a game theory-based approach where feature values of an instance are players in a competitive game.
+<li>It is a <strong>game theory-based</strong> approach where feature values of an instance are players in a competitive game.
 Each player looks for receiving a payoff, which is the prediction.
 A player can act alone or in coalition with other players, in this case, the group of players receive one payoff.
-Shapley values explains how much the feature value i contribute to the prediction compared to the average predictions of all data.
 <ul>
 <li>Game: the prediction task for a single instance.</li>
 <li>Players: the feature values of the instance that collaborated to receive the gain (to make the prediction).</li>